abolfazl-shishegar/JavaScript-grammer/README.md

-# JavaScript-grammer
+# TypeScript-grammer
-project about JavaScript grammer
+project about TypeScript grammer